 One of the most powerful herbal supplements in the pharmacopoeia of Ayurveda is Ashwagandha, (Withania somnifera.)
 Sometimes called Winter Cherry, it has long been known for its ability to relieve both physical and psychological stress.
 Ayurvedic physicians classify ashwagandha as a “rasayna”, or what Western herbalists refer to as an adaptogen, an herbal medicine with multiple, nonspecific actions that counteract the effects of stress and generally promote wellness.

 This is the kind of pattern of imbalance that the principles of traditional Chinese medicine and Ayurveda have been designed to break.
 Ayurvedic practices such as yoga, transcendental meditation, and herbal supplementation have been shown time and time again to be very effective in reducing stress, as have been acupuncture, Qi-gong and Tai Ji.

-The Dr. Oz episode aired on February 29, 2o12 features two of Pacific College’s experts, PCOM NY alumnus Daniel Hsu and PCOM NY faculty member Janet Tsai, discussing Ayurvedic and traditional Chinese medicine principles for health and weight loss.
-Be on the lookout for the full episode to be posted soon.
+The Dr. Oz episode aired on February 29, 2012 features two of Pacific College’s experts, PCOM NY alumnus Daniel Hsu and PCOM NY faculty member Janet Tsai, discussing Ayurvedic and traditional Chinese medicine principles for health and weight loss.
 Check it out!